Fairborn man wins big with Ohio Lottery

 According to the Ohio Lottery, Fairborn man Johnny Salyers beat the odds of 1 in 235,636 to win a $1 million annuity prize.
 Salyers purchased his winning scratch-off ticket from the Speedway gas station located at 1171 North Broad Street in Fairborn.

-He chose to take home $5000,000 in cash rather than the $50,000 yearly payment for a period of 20 years.
+He chose to take home $500,000 in cash.
 After federal and state tax withholding, Salyers will go home with approximately $360,000.

 For more information about the Ohio Lottery and the Billion scratch-off game, visit the Ohio Lottery webpage here.